 And I prove my case at the end.

-The Best Forex Trading Strategy There Is
+One Of The Best Forex Trading Strategies There Is

 In the Forex market, do you know who ultimately makes price go up and down on a day-to-day basis?
 It’s not us.
 This isn’t stock trading.